-- 4. IRB staff screen the application to ensure compliance with selected federal requirements, such as need for prisoner representative review. - 5.
-When the IRB Office receives the continuing review materials, IRB staff conduct a preliminary screening of the materials submitted and of the IRB's protocol records to ensure the materials are complete and consistent with IRB requirements. - 6.
-During screening, IRB staff update the IRB database with requested extension dates, number of subjects enrolled, and other information provided by the PI in the continuing review materials.
-IRB staff compare answers in the continuing review materials with the data in the existing IRB file (i.e., physical file or database). - 7.
+4. IRB staff screen the application to ensure compliance with selected federal requirements, such as need for prisoner representative review.

+- 5. When the IRB Office receives the continuing review materials, IRB staff conduct a preliminary screening of the materials submitted and of the IRB's protocol records to ensure the materials are complete and consistent with IRB requirements. - 6.
+During screening, IRB staff compare answers in the continuing review materials with the data in the existing IRB file. - 7.
 IRB staff assign a meeting date and contact ad hoc and cultural consultants regarding issues for which the IRB does not have the appropriate expertise, using the procedures outlined in the Initial Full Review SOP. - 8.
-The IRB Office may request additional information or materials from the PI if the application is not complete.
+The IRB Office may request additional information or materials from the PI if the application is not complete or requires clarity and detail.
 If the PI does not respond, IRB staff make up to three attempts to contact the PI and/or research staff for additional information/materials, provided there is sufficient time before the end of the approval period. - 9.
 If the IRB Office does not receive a response from the PI, the IRB Office sends the continuing review to the IRB.
 If the approval period limits the amount of time available to resolve outstanding issues, IRB staff may schedule the protocol for IRB review "as is" to avoid a lapse of approval.
 IRB staff forward notes detailing the missing or incomplete materials to the IRB.